open/close all folders

 - Large Ham

 - Prongs of Poseidon: The Black Pharoah wields a trident-like weapon in his boss battle.
-It's implied that it's now in the possession of the Orochi Group, given that they stopped you from retrieving it.
+It's now in the possession of the Orochi Group, given that they stopped you from retrieving it.

 - Sealed Evil in a Can: Already interred within a magically-reinforced pyramid, he was also doubly sealed inside his crypt by the Song of the Sentinels.
 For good measure, his ultimate goal is to release the Aten from his can.